RHEPI/UTDM/README.md

 ## Using the code:

-The code is stable while using Python 3.8.5, CUDA >=11.7
+The code is stable while using Python 3.8.5.

 Clone this repository: